sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/DevOps_hol_Gettingstarted.md

 ## Architecture

 The architecture flow involves using GitHub Actions and Azure DevOps Pipelines to implement a full CI/CD pipeline for deploying Azure Web Apps.
-GitHub is used as the central code repository where developers push code and trigger GitHub Actions for initial builds and deployments via Azure DevOps Starter.
+GitHub is used as the central code repository where developers push code and trigger GitHub Actions for initial builds and deployments via Azure DevOps.
 Self-hosted and Microsoft-hosted agent pools are configured in Azure DevOps to run YAML-based pipelines, enabling automated CI/CD with complete pipeline-as-code control.
 Continuous integration is enforced through branch policies and pull request validations, ensuring code quality before merging.
 Release gates are configured within Azure Pipelines to introduce compliance and environment-specific checks before progressing to production, using criteria such as service health, approval steps, and business rules.
 Security and compliance are integrated using the Mend Bolt extension in the pipeline to scan for vulnerabilities and enforce build-time governance.
 The entire DevOps lifecycle—from commit to deploy—is automated, secure, and monitored using Azure-native tools and services.

 ## Architecture Diagram